Roger B. Chaffee: Apollo program

 Chaffee received his first spaceflight assignment in January 1966, when he was selected for the first crewed Apollo-Saturn flight, AS-204.
 At the time, he was the youngest American astronaut to be selected for a mission.
 Joining Command Pilot Grissom and Senior Pilot White, he replaced the injured Donn F. Eisele in the third-ranked pilot position.
 Eisele required surgery for a dislocated shoulder, which he sustained aboard the KC-135 weightlessness training aircraft.
 He was reassigned to a second Apollo crew, commanded by Wally Schirra.

 The crew announcement was made public on March 21, 1966.
 The two-week flight of Apollo 1 was to test the spacecraft systems and the control and ground tracking facilities.
 While Chaffee had monitored the manufacture of the Gemini spacecraft, he had not witnessed the building of the Apollo spacecraft.
 Three days after being selected for the Apollo 1 crew, he flew to the North American Aviation Plant in Downey, California, to see it.

 Later in April, the crew traveled to Chapel Hill, North Carolina, to study stars that were programmed into their flight computer.
 In October, the six crewmembers planned to test the spacecraft in sea level and altitude conditions.
 The failure of an oxygen regulator prevented them from performing the vacuum test, but they managed to complete the sea level test.
 They also performed egress tests, where capsule simulators were dropped in the Gulf of Mexico under various conditions and the crew had to exit the spacecraft.
 The crew was able to spend time with their families at Christmas.
 Chaffee entered a local Christmas decoration contest and he received first prize.
-Four Purdue astronauts were requested to attend the Rose Bowl as guests of honor.
-Grissom, Gene Cernan, Armstrong, and Chaffee attended the game on January 2.
-Progress on pre-mission activities was nearing completion; NASA announced on January 23, 1967, that February 21 would be the target launch date.
+Four Purdue astronauts were requested to attend the Rose Bowl as guests of honor; Grissom, Gene Cernan, Neil Armstrong, and Chaffee attended the game on January 2, 1967.
+Progress on pre-mission activities was nearing completion; NASA announced on Monday, January 23, that February 21 was the target launch date.
 The primary and backup crews moved back to the Cape for the last few weeks of training.
 They had their own living quarters, a private waiter and chef, and gymnasium to remain fit.